 Make sure you thoroughly research your topic.
 Including facts appeals to the audience and makes your speech stronger.
 How much waste is managed?
 Give names of organisations and provide numerical data in one line.

 Include one or two open-ended or thought-provoking questions.

 For Example: “Would we want our future generation to face trouble due to global warming?”

 Also, make good use of humour and convenient jokes that engages your audience and keeps them listening.

 Know your Audience and Plan Accordingly

 This is essential before writing your speech.
-Whom is it directed to?
+To whom is it directed?
 Categorised audience on the basis of –

 - Age group

 - Knowledge of the Topic (familiar or unfamiliar)